Generic Name: minocycline (MIN-oh-SYE-kleen)

 Diarrhea; dizziness; drowsiness; indigestion; light-headedness; loss of appetite; nausea; sore mouth, throat, or tongue; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody stools; blurred vision; change in the amount of urine produced; dark urine; fever, chills, or persistent cough or sore throat; hearing problems; joint pain or swelling; moderate or severe skin reaction to the sun; muscle pain or weakness; pale stools; rectal or genital irritation; red, swollen, blistered, or peeling skin; ringing in the ears; seizures; severe or persistent diarrhea; severe or persistent headache; shortness of breath; stomach pain or cramps; swollen glands; symptoms of pancreatitis (eg, severe stomach or back pain with or without nausea or vomiting); trouble swallowing; unusual bruising or bleeding; unusual tiredness or weakness; vaginal irritation or discharge; watery diarrhea; white patches in the mouth; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in the amount of urine produced; decreased hearing; fever, chills, or persistent cough or sore throat; joint pain or swelling; muscle pain or weakness; pain, redness, swelling, or white patches in the mouth; rectal or genital irritation; red, swollen, blistered, or peeling skin; redness or swelling of the gums; ringing in the ears; seizures; shortness of breath or wheezing; swollen glands; symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; persistent nausea, stomach pain, or loss of appetite); symptoms of pancreatitis (eg, severe stomach or back pain with or without nausea or vomiting); trouble swallowing; unusual bruising or bleeding; unusual tiredness or weakness; vaginal irritation or discharge.

 If OVERDOSE is suspected:

-Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Minocin:
+Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center (http://www.aapcc.org), or emergency room immediately.Proper storage of Minocin Capsules:

-- If you have any questions about Minocin, please talk with your doctor, pharmacist, or other health care provider.
+- If you have any questions about Minocin Capsules, please talk with your doctor, pharmacist, or other health care provider.

-- Minocin is to be used only by the patient for whom it is prescribed.
+- Minocin Capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.